 Not all licensed PI’s are the same

-Although started in 1988 by licensed New Zealand private investigators, the PSPLA has now ruled that other professions offering investigative services must hold a private investigators licence.
-Members of NZIPI can now belong to a variety of service groups such as general PI’s, employment specialists, forensic accountants and workplace investigators.
+The PSPLA has now ruled that some other professions offering investigative services must hold a private investigators licence.
+This has meant that members of NZIPI can now belong to a variety of service groups such as general PI’s (mostly former police), employment specialists, forensic accountants and workplace investigators.
 This only serves to reinforce that potential client’s need to do their own research to determine if the licensed private investigator they are contemplating employing, has the necessary and relevant current experience and credentials to perform the task required.
 NZIPI are currently working on specialist groups within the Institute to further assist clients.

 That said, if you are contemplating engaging a licensed private investigator in New Zealand, choosing a member of NZIPI who has adopted our Code of Professional & Ethical Conduct should be your first consideration.